Volunteer Work Camps

 More a list of CIT opportunities, see the counselor need page by following the more information link below.

 One of the things that is unique to Camp Mack is the significant number of volunteer leaders that serve during the summer in camp leadership.
 Camp Mack is always looking for qualified leaders to help facilitate this program.
 While the average age of the Team Leader or Counselor is over 30, persons as young as 18 can serve as a Team Leader or Counselor.
 While age is significant in determining readiness for leadership at Camp Mack, perhaps more significant is the example of Christian values demonstrated by the individual who is leading.
 You are invited to consider the role that you might play in the life of a child this summer.
 Counselors are responsible for a cabin of 6-8 campers.
-Follow the more info link below for a current list of counselor needs.

 Team Leaders are the supervising leaders of our camps.
 We encourage a team of two people to lead a camp.
 They are responsible for working with the Program Director on a schedule for their camp, for recruiting counselors/CIT’s/grandparents for their camp, and for being the counselor to the counselor.
 Team leaders are house separately from the campers.